Mazer (drinking vessel): Surviving examples

 Over 60 British medieval mazers are known to survive.
 Many of the English survivals were preserved in Oxbridge colleges, livery companies, hospitals and other institutions going back to the Middle Ages.
 Relatively few have been passed down in wealthy families, though all such at the time would have owned them; the Bute Mazer is an exception here.
 A mazer still belonging to All Souls College, Oxford, but on loan to the Ashmolean Museum, was donated to the college in 1437, at the time of its foundation by Thomas Ballard, a landowner in Kent.

 Another example in a college is the late 14th-century Swan Mazer of Corpus Christi College, Cambridge, where a swan surmounts a thin column rising from the boss.
 If the mazer is filled too full, liquid runs down the column and out of the foot, no doubt a trick played on unwary first-timers dining at the college.

 Over the late Middle Ages there is a movement from deep bowls with narrow rims to shallower bowls and much wider rims.
 In the 13th and 14th century rims tend to be simple and plain, only about 1 cm deep without lettering, 15th and 16th century rims are very characteristic with a very deep (3–4 cm moulded form) often with lettering.
 One exception to this rule is the mazer which Samuel Pepys drank from in 1660 (on display in the British Museum), the rim of this mazer is hallmarked 1507/8 but it is of the earlier simple form.
 A good display is at the Museum of Canterbury, where ten 13th and 14th century mazers are shown.

 A very fine example in the British Museum, from France or Flanders, probably in the early 15th century, has a very thin wooden bowl, and silver mountings of excellent quality, including enamels, but neither the cup nor the cover have metal on the rim, or ever seem to have done so.
 The cuir-bouilli travelling-case also survives.

 The Watson Mazer is the earliest in the sequence of Scottish standing mazers, featuring the coat of arms for David Watson of Saughton.
 Chemical analysis places it in the early 16th century.
 It is constructed of a maplewood bowl with a silver-gilt band, resting on a silver stem and an inscribed trumpet-shaped foot.
-Possibly the work of Adam Leys, today it is part of the Silver Treasury, level 5 of the Scotland Galleries in Edinburgh.
+Possibly the work of Adam Leys, today it is part of the Silver Treasury, level 5 of the National Museum of Scotland Scotland Galleries in Edinburgh.

 The "Robert Chalker Mazer", Britain 1480–1500, Victoria and Albert Museum.
 Maplewood with silver-gilt rim and boss.
 The boss is engraved with the Trinity, originally enamelled, an unidentified merchant's mark and the inscription ROBERT CHALKER IESUS.